6 Types of Headphone Drivers Explained: Dynamic, Planar, Etc [Guide]

 However, you can buy, if lucky, a pair of old electrostatic headphones cheaply on eBay but getting one on the high street would be costly.

-Planar magnetic headphones come in as a cheaper alternative to the electrostatic headphones.
+Planar magnetic headphones come in as a cheaper alternative to electrostatic headphones.
 Planar magnetic headphones end up giving out a more neutral frequency response which is much balanced.
+If you wish to know what frequency response is good for headphones, you can read our article about that.

 Because of the “planar wave-front”, planar magnetic drivers have a wider soundstage.
 This is because in planar magnetic drivers, the planar wave-front mechanism eliminates the bouncing of sound thereby creating a better and wider illusion of soundstage.